robconery/moebius/README.md

 I built this for [MassiveJS](https://github.com/robconery/massive-js) and I liked the idea, which is this: *some people love SQL*.
 I'm one of those people.
 I'd much rather work with a SQL file than muscle through some weird abstraction.

 With this library you can do that.
-Just create a scripts directory and specify it in the config (see above), then execute:
+Just create a scripts directory and specify it in the config (see above), then execute your file without an extension.
+Pass in whatever parameters you need:

 ```ex
 result = sql_file(:my_groovy_query, "a param")